 It is the expectation that all Duke University Libraries staff members will demonstrate exceptional workplace behaviors in the execution of their specific position responsibilities.
 These behaviors are customer focus, collaboration, creative problem solving, continuous learning and a commitment to diversity.

-Required: You should have a bachelor's degree with additional experience sufficient to effectively build, test and implement online education offerings.
+Required: You have a bachelor's degree with additional experience sufficient to effectively design, build, test and implement online education offerings.

-Preferred: Have experience working in instructional design, user experience design, online education, or education technology.
-Have experience using design thinking in developing products or solutions, have knowledge of Coursera, Open edX, Sakai and/or other online course development tools, are proficient in MS Office, Google Documents, ScreenFlow or Camtasia, have experience with motion graphics or video production, have initiative in identifying and solving challenges and improving current processes.
+Other preferred experience includes: using design thinking in developing products or solutions; working knowledge of Coursera, Sakai, and/or other online course platforms or learning management systems; proficiency with ScreenFlow or Camtasia or experience with motion graphics or video production; demonstrated initiative in identifying and solving challenges and improving current work processes.

 - You are able to work in an environment in which exposure to materials containing dust and mold is possible.